project-aero/measles-ews/README.md

 # measles-ews
 Data and code for project aimed at detecting critical slowing down in measles dynamics from four cities in Niger.

+**NOTE**: This README is outdated as of 2021-03-09, but still informative.
+We plan to fully update the README before publication of the article.

 **NOTE**: The code in this repository relies on `pomp` version 1.18.
 You may get errors if using other versions.
 To download this specific version, use `devtools`: